antmicro/protoplaster/README.md

 * `bitstream_path` - path to a test bitstream that is going to be flashed

 ## Writing additional modules
 Apart from base modules available in Protoplaster, you can provide your own extended modules.
 The module should contain a `test.py` file in the root path.
-That file should contain a test class that is decorated with `ModuleName("")` from `protoplaster.conf.module` package.
-That decorator tells Protoplaster what the name of the module is.
-With that information Protoplaster can then correctly initialize the test parameters.
+This file should contain a test class that is decorated with `ModuleName("")` from the `protoplaster.conf.module` package.
+This decorator tells Protoplaster what the name of the module is.
+With this information, Protoplaster can correctly initialize the test parameters.
 The test class should contain a `name()` method.
 Its return value is used for the `device_name` field in CSV output.

 The description of the external module should be added to the yaml file as for other tests.
-By default, external modules are searched in the `/etc/protoplaster` directory.
+By default, external modules are expected in the `/etc/protoplaster` directory.
 If you want to store them in a different path, use the `--custom-tests` argument to set your own path.
-The individual tests run by Protoplaster should be present in the main class in the `test.py` file.
-The class's name should start with `Test`, and every test's name in that class should also start with `test`.
-An example of the extended module's test:
+Individual tests run by Protoplaster should be present in the main class in the `test.py` file.
+The class's name should start with `Test`, and every test's name in this class should also start with `test`.
+An example of an extended module test:

 ```python
 from protoplaster.conf.module import ModuleName